DBC-SF/mentorship-wiki/sessions.md

   - __Non-Employed Mentors__
     - Open: Sunday @ 7:00 PM Week 3
     - Close: Wednesday @ 7:00 PM Week 3.
-  - Open Final Round: __All Mentors__
+  - __All Mentors__ Open Final Round:
     - Open: Wednesday @ 7:00 PM of Week 3
-    - All remaining slots (excluding those marked Ph-1/2/3 or workshops) are 'Up for grabs' to all Mentors, so long as it does not violate your 20 hour cap.
+    - All remaining slots (excluding those marked Ph-1/2/3 or workshops) are __Up for grabs to all Mentors__, so long as it does not violate your 20 hour cap.

 - Misc Details:
   - Current SF Mentor Calendar is void as of next phase and will be removed.
 (5/2/2016)